Photometry#

 #science_files.summary

 We will measure photometry on all these files.
-But we start by picking one reference image, used to detect sources and to check the overall procedure.
+But we start by picking one reference image, used to detect sources.
+It should be a good and deep exposure.
+We will also use this same image to check the overall procedure.

 ref_image_filepath = science_files.files[0]